The-Hustler-Hattab/WebSocketReverseShellDotNet/README.md

-# .NET Reverse Shell with Websockets
+# .NET Reverse Shell with WebSocket

 This .NET project implements a reverse shell that connects to a command and control server using WebSocket.